amorenoz1/Echo-2D/README.md

 ## Using Echo-2D

 ### Building Project
-Make sure to have GLM, OpenGL, Glfw
+Make sure to have GLM, OpenGL and Glfw
 ``` bash
 #in the root directory
 cmake -B build